-Knowing what you're going to say before an interview will make you seem calm and collected when you come face-to-face with your potential employer.
-You'll also have well thought out answers that will make you appear informed and articulate.
+By preparing beforehand, you'll feel calm and collected when you come face-to-face with your potential employer.
+You'll also have well-thought-out answers that will help you appear informed and articulate.

-Keep in mind, however, that the questions that follow are just samples.
+Here's a look at some types of questions you might get during a barista interview.
 You may be asked some of them but not all of them.
-You'll likely be asked questions specific to the particular job and coffeehouse or café you're applying for as well.
+You'll likely be asked questions specific to the particular job, coffeehouse, or café you're applying for as well.

-Working in a coffeehouse requires great customer service skills, so expect the interviewer to ask about yours as well as any previous experience you have working in a café.
+Working in a coffeehouse requires great customer service skills, so expect the interviewer to ask about yours and any previous experience you have working in a café.
 Some questions about your customer service experience may include:

 - How would you handle a customer who was angry because of a mistake you made?